 Tax law can be dynamic, complex and uncertain.
 With each development in the tax environment, taxpayers face a number of challenges to their business – both from a tax technical perspective, but also from a growth perspective.
 In relation to the latter, one of the key issues is the retention of women and their promotion to leadership roles.

-Last week, KPMG Law hosted Gary Wingrove, CEO of KPMG Australia, together with twenty of Melbourne’s female heads of tax and tax managers at a Women in Tax Luncheon.
+In early February 2016, KPMG Law hosted Gary Wingrove, CEO of KPMG Australia, together with 20 of Melbourne’s female heads of tax and tax managers at a Women in Tax Luncheon.

 Hosted by Angela Wood, Sarah Dunn, Sarah Blakelock, Angelina Lagana and Alex Patrick of the KPMG Law team, the Women in Tax luncheon is held on a quarterly basis and provides women in tax roles with the opportunity to meet each other at a roundtable luncheon, engage in informal networking with peers and discuss current issues and topics of interest.